SR80-app/SR80-Manuals/user-manual.md

 2. A confirmation alert appears: "Remove No Warranty? — This will remove the No Warranty flag.
 Cost and status are unaffected."
 Tap **Remove** to confirm.
 3. The flag clears.
 The item's status, cost, and everything else stay exactly where they were.

-**What if the item should be totaled instead?** Use the black **Totaled** button.
-No Warranty is for items that are getting repaired but won't carry a warranty obligation; Totaled is for items that can't be repaired at all.
+**What if the item should be junked instead?** Use the black **Junk** button.
+No Warranty is for items that are getting repaired but won't carry a warranty obligation; Junk is for items that can't be repaired at all.

 **What the team sees:**